8 Essential Embroidery Supplies (List for Beginners)

 The most common fiber types of machine embroidery thread are polyester, rayon, or cotton embroidery.

-There are many, many options for thread brands, but I recently switched to the budget-friendly Brothread threads without any issue, although I prefer the color selection of my Exquisite threads.
-(Read: how to choose the best embroidery machine thread to learn about weights and materials!)
+There are many, many options for thread brands, but I recently switched to the budget-friendly Brothread threads without any issue.
+(I prefer the color selection of my Exquisite threads, though.)
+Read how to choose the best embroidery machine thread to learn about weights and materials!

 5. Marking Supplies or Placement Tools

-It is important to temporarily mark the center of your fabric to line up your design.
+In many cases, it is important to temporarily mark the center of your embroidery blank so you know where to position your embroidery design.

 I like to use a washable marker to mark the center on lighter-colored fabrics.
 The temporary ink washes out with water after you have finished the design.

-For darker fabrics, I prefer to use a chalk wheel.
+For darker fabrics, I prefer to my chalk wheel.

-I also use embroidery placement stickers for some projects that I don’t plan to wash after embroidering.
+I also use embroidery placement stickers for projects I don’t plan to wash after embroidering.

-And, I have placement helpers like the above one from DIME that make it where I don’t have to mark.
+I also have placement helpers, like the above one from DIME, that make it so I don’t have to mark certain blanks!

 6. Embroidery Scissors